jkerr321/programme-db-example/README.md

 - responsive gallery

 Form input
-- default to show form when click on empty plant item
 - update SS to change filled = FALSE to TRUE on submit
 - Style form
 - Add a remove/delete option